Ripples From Walden Pond

-“Ripples from Walden Pond” — by Richard Platt, portrays Henry David Thoreau looking back on his life, the influence of his mother who hid slaves, his experience as a high school teacher, building and living in his Walden Pond cabin, his friendship with Emerson, and his reflections on civil disobedience, a citizen’s obligations to his government, society, and himself.
+Henry David Thoreau looks back on his life, the influence of his mother who hid slaves, his experience as a high school teacher, building and living in his Walden Pond cabin, his friendship with Ralph Waldo Emerson, and his reflections on civil disobedience, a citizen’s obligations to his government, society, and himself.

-This dramatic distillation of Thoreau’s life and writing, his beliefs and philosophy, is highly accessible, relevant to young people, and immensely entertaining.
-Experiencing “Ripples From Walden Pond” will not only bring Thoreau’s writing to life for the students, but will also enhance their understanding of complex ideas of civil society, a person’s obligation to the society and the importance of personal contemplation for development into a whole person.
+This dramatic distillation of Thoreau’s life, writing, beliefs, and philosophy, is highly accessible, relevant to young people, and immensely entertaining.
+Experiencing “Ripples From Walden Pond” will not only bring Thoreau to life for the students, but will also enhance their understanding of complex ideas of civil society, a person’s obligation to the society and the importance of personal contemplation for development into a whole person.

-Performances are followed by a talk-back with the actor.
+- Performances are followed by a talk-back with the actor, Steve Smith.